 Lead

-The major source of exposure to lead is peeling paint and dust in and around homes built before 1978.
+The major sources of exposure to lead are drinking water and peeling paint and dust in and around homes built before 1978.
 Lead can leach into water from plumbing and fixtures (common in plumbing before 1986) that are either made of lead or have lead solder, especially when the water is acidic.
 Lead can also be found in improperly made or deteriorating dishware and cookware, toys and costume jewelry, imported or recycled vinyl products, and lipstick.

 What are the health concerns?